 The Committee requests that you do not send in copies of your curriculum vitae, reference letters or additional materials.

 This information is not given to the applicants or the public.

 We encourage applicants to continue to apply to any advertised judicial vacancies that may be of interest to them, should they wish to seek a judicial appointment.

-Generally speaking, the Committee does not re-interview candidates who have been interviewed in the previous twelve months.
+Generally speaking, the Committee does not re-interview candidates who have been interviewed in the previous 12 months.
 If you have recently been interviewed, your subsequent applications will be considered based on your previous interview and other information that is available to the Committee members.
 However, the Committee may, in its discretion, re-interview where it deems it appropriate.

 The number of candidates to be interviewed for a judicial vacancy will normally be a maximum of 16 over a two-day period.
-However, the Committee will also consider, in preparing its recommendations, candidates that have been interviewed in the previous twelve months.
+However, the Committee will also consider, in preparing its recommendations, candidates that have been interviewed in the previous 12 months.

 Interviewees will generally be asked questions on topics such as, but not limited to, details contained in their applications, current events, social justice issues and challenges confronting the justice system.